schorsch3000/baspp/Readme.md

 10 print 10
 ```

+This can be useful to have a known entry point for your program.
+in this example you might want to start your program with `run 10`

 Caution: If you use the `#<linenumber>` directive, you need to make sure that
 the previous line numbers are smaller.